aravind-gk/aravind-gk.github.io/about.md

     </span>
 </p>
 - Interned with the AI Garage team at Mastercard, which focuses on designing AI-based solutions for use-cases in the payments industry.
-- Majority of my time as an intern was devoted to building models for predicting high-value transactions, and predicting the time and type for next transaction for a user.
+- Majority of my time as an intern was devoted to building models for predicting high-value transactions, and predicting the time and type of next transaction for a user.
-- Also modeled financial transactions as *Marked Temporal Point Processes*, modeled their probability distributions, and used it to predict the time and category of future transactions.
+- Also modeled financial transactions as Marked Temporal Point Processes, modeled their probability distributions, and used it to predict the time and category of future transactions.

 # Education
 <p style="text-align:left;">